Consumer Packaged Goods

-Consumer Packages Goods (CPG) are often referred to as Fast Moving Consumer Goods in Asia.
+Consumer Packaged Goods (CPG) are often referred to as Fast Moving Consumer Goods in Asia.
 The industry was valued at $37 billion in 2013.
 The sector is expected to grow 14.7% annually to reach $110.4 billion by 2020.
 This sector employs 3 million workers.
 Retail sales are delivered via a network of over six million stores, mostly single-location family owned locations.

 India’s CPG sector is divided into the following categories: